Trampolines and Mini Trampolines in Ireland

 Ultrasport Uni-Jump Garden Trampoline (15 ft, 460cm)

-Ultrasport is a brand that needs no introduction among those in-the-now, and soon-to-be buyers will certainly find out why.
-At a fairly appealing price point you get a package which is even more appealing.
+Ultrasport is a brand that needs no introduction among those in the know, and soon-to-be buyers will certainly find out why.
+At a fairly appealing price point, you get a package that is even more appealing.

 Let’s start with the basics.
 The trampoline boasts a diameter of 460cm with 414cm of effective bouncing surface diameter.
 Design-wise, the Ultrasport doesn’t raise any eyebrows or cause your heart to race, but at least it’s consistently adequate with its blue accents.

 Safety is perfectly adequate.
 The padding above the springs is just 1 cm thick, but it’s sturdy and UV-resistant, so it will protect against the odd fall.
 The poles are foam-padded, but the enclosure netting is difficult to zip up completely.
 It’s rather tightly woven and it withstood our attempts to damage it.
 Be careful not to bend the steel poles while installing, which can happen.
 The trampoline is stable when installed and during use.

 When it comes to bouncing, the trampoline has an ace up its sleeve: a combination of 96 standard, rust-free springs with additional 6 longer springs which make for a fuller bounce.
 It’s plenty, it’s noticeable, and it’s fairly good – you can particularly feel if you’re somewhat heavier.
 Once you set them up, however, which will require feats of strength.
 The trampoline supports up to 150 kilograms, though with loud-ish squeaks.